 Perlite: It is an amorphous volcanic glass with a comparatively highwater content.
 It has the peculiar ability to expand significantly when heated enough and occurs naturally.
 Once processed, its low density makes it a valuable commercial product.
 Perlite is light in weight and has multiple uses in horticulture, including beginning cuttings, hydroponics, and as a soil supplement or medium on its own.
 When used as amendment, it helps keep soil from being compacted because of its high permeability and low water retention.
 The rooting, vegetative, and flowering characteristics of floricultural crops such as croton, carnations, lilium, hibiscus, and bougainvillea were significantly impacted by these characteristics.

 FYM: Well decomposed farmyard manure was brought from local household farm and stem cuttings of croton were collected from premise of the campus.

+Cite relevant studies in the research problem.

+How were the cuttings standardized?

+Treatment structure in Table 1 seems more pulled towards RCBD than CRD.

+To clearly explain the two factorial Completely Randomized Designs (CRD).

+To clearly explain some useful physical and hydraulic characteristics of the growing media in the introduction.

+Having a Soil + Sand + FYM (1:1:1) may give good balanced data and analysis.

+What was the nutrient profile in the collected soil?
+Was is uniform across all samples?

+Hormones/ natural additives and extracts are common place in such studies, why was the same not assayed here?

+How were the sample watered during the study?

+Was the FYM partially sterilized to control some unwanted bio-flora?

+FYM may have the added effect of providing the nutrition for the elongating shoots and roots; how can the FYM results be justified?

+To use subheading numbering profile as recommended by the journal author guidelines.

 2.3 Observation Variables